Tutorial | Governance basics#

 • Apply a governance layer to those items.

-• Advance those items through governance workflow stages as defined by a template.
+• Advance those items through workflow steps as defined by a governance template.

-• Continue governing items as their source objects evolve.
+• Continue governing items as their Dataiku source objects evolve.

 Before you finish, take a moment to delete work that you no longer need as a courtesy to those sharing your Govern node.